-If you're lucky enough to get tickets to the event, you're in for a real treat – watching a moment of English football history from the stands at the iconic Wembley Stadium.
+If you're lucky enough to get tickets to the FA Cup final, you're in for a real treat – seeing a moment of English football history from the stands at the famous Wembley Stadium.

 Those who choose to watch the match on TV are spoilt for choice in London.
 If you fancy a pint with your football, why not soak up the atmosphere in a traditional English pub while watching the game?
 Perhaps you'd prefer to watch in one of London's dedicated sports bars.
 It's an experience you'll savour for years to come.